 The Dakar Rally saw the participation of the first Saudi woman in 2022: Mashael Al Obaidan then rode in the Dakar Rally for the first time.

 Sand, in all shapes and colors.
-The course of the 2025 Dakar Rally probably would have met with the approval of the now deceased Thierry Sabine, who himself rode motorcycles and had a great fascination with the desert.
-The 2025 Dakar Rally featured 807 participants who used cars, motorcycles, trucks and quads to cover an exhausting 7,700 kilometers through the epic landscapes of Saudi Arabia, an ultimate test of rally-raid endurance.
+The route of the Dakar Rally that was covered in 2026 would probably have been approved by the late Thierry Sabine, who was a motorcyclist himself and had a great fascination for the desert.
+The 2026 Dakar Rally had 787 participants who covered an exhausting 8,000 kilometers through the epic landscapes of Saudi Arabia in cars, motorcycles, trucks, and quads, an ultimate test of rally-raid endurance.

 Want to experience the Dakar action up close?
 You can.
 There are areas set up for spectators at the start and finish line of each stage.
 You will visit the opening ceremony and get a unique look behind the scenes.
 Together with a guide, you will enter the bivouac, the temporary camp for riders and their teams, and get a chance to speak to the drivers.